roryl/lucee-book/nested_custom_tags.md

 }
 ```

 When Lucee encounters a custom tag and instantiates it, it will pass two parameters to the init() function, first is a reference to the parent cfc, and second a true/false for `hasEndTag`.
 Notice that hasEndTag is required, but parent is not.
 This means that a parent is not always present.
-If a custom tag does not have any parent tags (which the `<cf_article>` in the example does not) then this value will be null.
+If a custom tag does not have any parent tags (which the `<cf_article>` in the example is the root tag thus does not have any parents) then this value will be null.

 Looking at the full implementation: